DavesThinkTank/Bally-Star-Trek/README.md

 Bug Fixes:
 - The code was not using RPU_OS_USE_WAV_TRIGGER or RPU_OS_USE_WAV_TRIGGER_1p3 appropriately.
 It was basically set up to always use 1p3.
 Fixed.
 - If a mini-game score was zero, the ball number would not advance.
 Fixed.
+- If skill shot made with the A or B lane, and BALLY completed, and the ball ends before the skill shot fanfare ends, the photon torpedoes would not fire.
 - A rare error, but one known to have occured in many Arduino pinballs, will cause all switches to fire simultaneously, causing problems during attract mode, or sometimes during a game.
 Code has been added to capture these errors before they can cause any disruption.